|

 Have you played this game?You can rate this game, record that you've played it, or put it on your wish list after you log in. |

-About the Story"Have you ever wanted to kill somebody by feeding them school food?
+"Have you ever wanted to kill somebody by feeding them school food?
 To hobnob with F. Scott Fitzgerald?
 To be single-handedly responsible for the salvation or destruction of one of the oldest universities in the United States?
 Save Princeton offers you the chance to do all this and more.
 In the role of a visitor to the campus, you must save Princeton from a mysterious invasionary force.
 Saving Princeton doesn't require any familiarity with the place.
-In fact, all it requires is an off-beat sense of humor and a little bit of brains." (author's blurb, from The (Other) TADS Games List version 1.2) Game Details
+In fact, all it requires is an off-beat sense of humor and a little bit of brains." (author's blurb, from The (Other) TADS Games List version 1.2)

 Princeton University has been suddenly and inexplicably taken over by an invading army, and you're the only one who will bother to save the day.
 One of the better collegiate games - the puzzles are solid and the inevitable in-jokes are relatively unobtrusive.
 Lots of self-reference, some red herrings, and a sort of anti-maze.
 The TADS module contains a few Macintosh-specific characters that won't print correctly on other systems.